Bazz94/hottake/README.md

 # hottake
 ### Description
-  A chat app that lets you debate topics with anonymous people.
-Choose a topic and a stance then debate someone who holds the opposite view.
+ A chat application that allows you to engage in debates with anonymous individuals.
+You can select a topic and take a stance, and then debate with someone who holds the opposing view.
+After the debate concludes, you have the opportunity to rate your opponent.
+These ratings will be displayed next to your name whenever you participate in a debate.
-  Once the debate is over give your opponent a rating.
-Ratings are shown next to your name when you debate.
-There is an Android version and a Web version.
-For demo purposes you can talk to a chat bot if you go to the topic 'AI is Dangerous' and pick 'For'.
-This helps demo when you are the only current user.
+ The application is available for both Android and Web platforms.
+For demo purposes, you can talk to ChatGPT if you go to the topic 'AI is Dangerous' and pick 'For'.
+This helps demo the app when you are the only current user.

 ### Images